Malaysia Federal Route 51

 Jalan Seremban-Kuala Pilah or Federal Route 51 is the main federal road in Negeri Sembilan, Malaysia, connecting Seremban to Kuala Pilah.
 It is a relatively busy road in Negeri Sembilan.

 Route background

 The Kilometre Zero of the Federal Route 51 is located at Seremban, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.
 The road then meets up with Federal Route 97 at Ampangan and Paroi.
-The Federal Route 51 then meets LEKAS Highway and Persiaran Senawang 1 as a multi-level stack interchange.
-The road then cuts through the Titiwangsa Mountains at Bukit Putus, acting as a mountain pass, where the road splits into 2 with Jalan Lama Bukit Putus taking the old section and taking the new section of the road until Ulu Bendul.
+The Federal Route 51 then meets E21 Kajang–Seremban Highway and FT242 Persiaran Senawang 1 as a multi-level stack interchange.
+The road then cuts through the Titiwangsa Mountains at Bukit Putus, acting as a mountain pass, where the road splits into 2 with Jalan Lama Bukit Putus taking the old section and FT51 taking the new section of the road until Ulu Bendul.